EV maintenance: what to do?

 Most EVs have regenerative braking – a feature that transfers energy back into the battery when braking.
 This allows EV brakes to last longer than in traditional cars, but they don’t last forever.
 We recommend changing your brake fluid, after three years.
 Doing so reduces the chances of brake system failure, which can cost a lot of money to fix.

 5. Clean the undercarriage twice a year

 All kinds of particles from the road can accumulate under your EV, so make sure you clean the undercarriage at least twice a year.
 This will prevent road salt and other dirt from affecting your EV’s performance and range.

 All this advice should help you avoid the main challenges related to EV maintenance.
 But there are many other things to consider, so we’ve put together a full list of which checks to perform on your EV – and when.

-check 12-volt battery connections and clean if necessary; check drain holes for obstructions; check cooling system fluid levels; check parking brake; inspect safety warning lights; clean the undercarriage to remove corrosive materials.
+Every six months: check 12-volt battery connections and clean if necessary; check drain holes for obstructions; check cooling system fluid levels; check parking brake; inspect safety warning lights; clean the undercarriage to remove corrosive materials

-rotate tyres; replace climate control filter; multi-point inspection
+Every 8 months: rotate tires; replace climate control filter; multi-point inspection

 Every 24,000 km: replace windshield wiper blades